ballerarge/ExplodingKittens/README.md

 Definition of Done:

-    Boundary Value Analysis Guidelines: www.exampler.com/testing-com/writings/catalog.pdf
+    Boundary Value Analysis Guidelines: (www.exampler.com/testing-com/writings/catalog.pdf)

-    1. All boolean functions that check if a user can perform an action are tested with the rules for Booleans in Boundary Value Analysis.
+    :cat:1.
+All boolean functions that check if a user can perform an action are tested with the rules for Booleans in Boundary Value Analysis.

-    2. All counts (hand size, deck size, card inclusions) are tested with the rules for Counts in Boundary Value Analysis.
+    :cat:2.
+All counts (hand size, deck size, card inclusions) are tested with the rules for Counts in Boundary Value Analysis.

-    3. All intervals (See The Future, Pairs, Three of a Kinds, Five of a Kinds, putting cards into the deck) are tested with the rules for Intervals in Boundary Value Analysis.
+    :cat:3.
+All intervals (See The Future, Pairs, Three of a Kinds, Five of a Kinds, putting cards into the deck) are tested with the rules for Intervals in Boundary Value Analysis.

-    4. All strings (Card identifiers) are tested with the rules for Strings in Boundary Value Analysis.
+    :cat:4.
+All strings (Card identifiers) are tested with the rules for Strings in Boundary Value Analysis.

-    5. All collections (lists of cards, lists of players, etc) are tested with the rules for Sizes of Collections in Boundary Value Analysis.
+    :cat:5.
+All collections (lists of cards, lists of players, etc) are tested with the rules for Sizes of Collections in Boundary Value Analysis.

-    6. Selection of elements in a collection (players hands) are tested with the rules for Using an Element of a Sequencable Collection in Boundary Value Analysis.
+    :cat:6.
+Selection of elements in a collection (players hands) are tested with the rules for Using an Element of a Sequencable Collection in Boundary Value Analysis.

-    7. Subsets of collections (Pairs, Three of a Kinds, Five of a Kinds) are tested with the rules for Using a Subset of a Collection in Boundary Value Analysis.
+    :cat:7.
+Subsets of collections (Pairs, Three of a Kinds, Five of a Kinds) are tested with the rules for Using a Subset of a Collection in Boundary Value Analysis.

-    8. All pairs of counts and intervals are tested with the rules for Pairs of Counts/Intervals in Boundary Value Analysis
+    :cat:8.
+All pairs of counts and intervals are tested with the rules for Pairs of Counts/Intervals in Boundary Value Analysis

-    9. All pairs of collections (players' hands) are tested with the rules for Pairs of Collections in Boundary Value Analysis.
+    :cat:9.
+All pairs of collections (players' hands) are tested with the rules for Pairs of Collections in Boundary Value Analysis.

 Edge Cases for Rules:
 	:+1:EXPLODING KITTEN CARD DRAWN:
 	    1. If no "Defuse" card in hand, game lost.
-Kitten card does not go back in deck.
+Kitten card does not go back in deck.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/03198c9c5419a614348ef1287403100634d552da)
 			-If one player remains after person loses, game is over and remaining player wins.:skull:
 			-Test case: Player draws Exploding Kitten card and has no defuse cards.
 		    Player is then removed from the game, Exploding Kitten Card removed from game, game continues with next person's turn. (https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/03198c9c5419a614348ef1287403100634d552da)